 You can find more of The Linux Setup here.

-You can follow Linux Rig on Google+ here and follow me on Twitter here.
+You can follow me on Mastodon here and follow me on Twitter here.

 - Who are you, and what do you do?